-- A20 In order to determine the activity status of certain sett entrances, sett entrances must be lightly blocked using loose soil or untainted straw, hay, bracken or leaf litter not harmful to badgers.
-Monitoring must be carried out for a minimum of twenty-one (21) consecutive days at intervals of no more than three (3) days to determine whether badgers have used the sett entrances. - A21 If monitoring demonstrates that badgers have not unblocked these sett entrances during the minimum twenty-one (21) day period, then steps must be taken immediately to hard-block and proof these sett entrance(s) to prevent badgers from reusing them. - A22 Lightly blocked sett entrances which become unblocked by badgers during the twenty-one (21) day period must have one-way badger-gates installed, in accordance with Licence Conditions A25 A33.
+- A22 Soft blocking should not be used prior to the closure of a sett displaying activity indicative of current occupation, unless the action will assist the eviction process by reducing the number of entrances which need to be gated, in accordance with conditions A28 to A36. - A23 Soft blocking may only be carried out between 1st July and 30th November (inclusive) in any one year.
+In order to determine the activity status of certain sett entrances, sett entrances must be lightly blocked using loose soil or untainted straw, hay, bracken or leaf litter not harmful to badgers.
+Monitoring must be carried out for a minimum of twenty-one (21) consecutive days at intervals of no more than three (3) days to determine whether badgers have used the sett entrances. - A24 If monitoring demonstrates that badgers have not unblocked these sett entrances during the minimum twenty-one (21) day period, then steps must be taken immediately to hard-block and proof these sett entrance(s) to prevent badgers from reusing them. - Lightly blocked sett entrances which become unblocked by badgers during the twenty-one (21) day period must have one-way badger-gates installed, in accordance with Licence Conditions A28- A36.